Type your paragraph here.

 United States Financial Issues and Covid 19 Research Endanger Medical Funding for Non-Familial

 Hundreds of billions of dollars, pledged by the federal government to stem the 2008 federal economic disaster, made unclear the situation as to long term funding restoration needed due to prior federal research cuts to the National Institutes of Health (NIH).
 However, as part of a past stimulus package, then President Obama increased the research budget at the National Institutes of Health.
 This supplemental appropriation, to the NIH, was a step in the right direction.
-Nevertheless, then President Trump was not aggressive as to supporting research funding.
-We hope that President Biden will reverse course and increase research support for all pertinent diseases including non-familial dysautonomia (NFD).
+Nevertheless, President Trump, in his first term in office, was not aggressive as to supporting research funding.
+We hope that this situation will improve during his second term.

 More on the National Library of Medicine Updating Research Databases at Our Request

 In this regard, we know from contacts with physicians, and efforts by our research librarian, that finding authoritative material about the types and symptoms of non-familial dysautonomia can still be difficult.
-However, we appreciate the remedial actions we have proposed being considered by the National Library of Medicine (NLM).
+However, we appreciate the partial remedial actions taken by the National Library of Medicine (NLM).

-It is crucially important that the NLM (a division of the National Institutes of Health) help lead the way in making information more accessible as to how to diagnose dysautonomia, including its various sub-types.
-Often searches for material about non-familial dysautonomia dead end in familial dysautonomia which is a different disease.
+It is crucially important that the NLM (a division of the National Institutes of Health) continues to lead the way in making information more accessible as to how to diagnose dysautonomia, including its various sub-types.
+Often searches for material about non-familial dysautonomia can still produce irrelevant articles/records about familial dysautonomia which is a different disease.
+However, the situation has substantially improved.

 ADI Receives Generous Donation from the Serling Philanthropic Foundation